giachello/mlgw/README.md

 [BeoLink Gateway Product Description](https://corporate.bang-olufsen.com/en/partners/for-professionals/smart-home)

 This component connects to the MasterLink and Beolink Gateway and makes all your Bang & Olufsen audio and video devices into "media_player" entities in Home Assistant.
 It uses an undocumented feature that enables functionality normally not provided even by the Bang & Olufsen official apps, like using your B&O remotes to control streaming devices on Home Assistant.
 If you don't have one, can buy a used ML Gateway on ebay for $100-200.
-While newer 'Network Link' devices are supported through the gateway, I recommend using the [BeoPlay plugin](https://github.com/giachello/beoplay) instead which natively supports the more advanced NL features.
+While newer 'Network Link' devices are supported through the gateway, I recommend using the [BeoPlay plugin](https://github.com/giachello/beoplay) instead to control media, because it natively supports more advanced NL features and has more reliable reporting of volume, media playback...
+You can of course use MLGW and BeoPlay at the same time.
+In that case, use MLGW to process the Light commands.

 ![Mini Media Player](./mini_media_player.png)